This page provides information about Local Elections for the Council, Community Boards and District Health Board.

 By-election for Motueka Community Board member

-A by-election for one member of the Motueka Community Board will be held on 17 February 2017.
+A by-election for one member of the Motueka Community Board was held on 17 February 2017.

 Learn more about the Motueka Community Board By-Election 2017.

 How do I Know if I'm Enrolled to Vote?

 Tasman District Residents

 If you’re a Tasman District resident and already enrolled on the parliamentary electoral roll for the general election, you are automatically enrolled to vote in the local government elections.

 If you’re not on the parliamentary electoral roll in the Tasman District area, you can enrol or change your contact details at the Electoral Commission website.

 If you pay rates on a property in a different area to where you live, you may be eligible to enrol on the non-resident ratepayer electoral roll.
 A company or society paying property rates can also qualify as a ratepayer elector.

 - from the Electoral Officer (phone 03 543 8554)